disruptek/gittyup/README.md

 [hlibssh2](https://github.com/haxscramper/hlibssh2) wrappers; the user supplies the underlying libgit2 and libssh2 libraries in the environment.

-## Exceptional Support ... so to speak

-Supported on Linux, OS X, and Windows, with the following caveats:

 ## Usage

 We test with `libgit2-1.3.0` though earlier versions may work.